~

 One Longleaf Pinecone spray painted any pretty pastel color.

-Glue Small multi-color Putka Pods and small Easter theme items onto each of the Pinecone Petals.
+Glue Small multi-color Putka Pods and small Easter theme items onto each

 Top off with a small bow at the top!
 You can also use a cute bunny on the top as well.